Chinese face-swapping app goes viral, sparks privacy concerns

 Zao said on Weibo that it would address those concerns.

-“We thoroughly understand the anxiety people have towards privacy concerns,” the company said.
+“We thoroughly understand the anxiety people have toward privacy concerns,” the company said.
 “We have received the questions you have sent us.
 We will correct the areas we have not considered and require some time.”

 ZAO was published by Momo Inc, best-known as makers of a dating app that later transformed into a livestreaming service.
 The company listed on the New York Stock Exchange in 2014.